Category: Emulators

 Added: 28th of July 2020

 I have not found a reliable BBC Emulator under Linux, but one emulator that does seem to work well is BeebEm.
-There is a Linux version, but it requires building and compiling and has not been updated since 2006, so I decided to download and try the Windows version using Wine, which seems to work very well.
+There is a Linux version, but it requires building and compiling and has not been updated since 2006, so I decided to download and try the Windows version using Wine and Crossover, which seems to work very well.

 I have only loaded a couple of tape files so far, but will extend the tutorial as I learn more about the emulator.